 Equity Earnings.
-In addition, this business segment recorded equity income of \$6 million, \$10 million and \$15 million for the years ended December 31, 2006, 2007 and 2008, respectively, from its 50 percent interest in a jointly-owned gas processing plant.
+In addition, this business segment recorded equity income of \$10 million, \$15 million and \$8 million for the years ended December 31, 2007, 2008 and 2009, respectively, from its 50% interest in a jointly-owned gas processing plant.
+The decrease is driven by a decrease in natural gas liquid prices.
 These amounts are included in Equity in earnings of unconsolidated affiliates under the Other Income (Expense) caption.